-- When starting the fire hydrant exercise put yourself in an all fours position with your hands and knees just below your shoulders.
+- When starting the fire hydrant exercise, put yourself in an all-four position with your hands and knees below your shoulders.
 Brace your core and make sure your lower back is slightly arched and your spine is neutral.
-Put your chin in and lengthen your neck slightly.

 - After pausing for one or two seconds with your leg up, slowly and controlled, lower it back down.

 - After completing the specified number of repetitions, switch legs and complete the fire hydrant workout.

 For a fire hydrant exercise visual, check out this video below.